Scorpion Express: History

-This Mack Blauer Enzian family coaster opened as the Runaway Mine Train in 1987 and operated for over twenty-five years.
-It had an Old Western theme, and featured an extensively themed area and queue, primarily designed by John Wardley, taking guests above buildings, around a lake and down into a small mine.
+The ride was a Mack Blauer Enzian family coaster which originally opened as the Runaway Mine Train, developed by John Wardley, and operated for over twenty-five years.
+It had an Old Western theme, and featured an extensively themed area and queue taking guests above buildings, around a lake and down into a small mine.

 The coaster was originally designed to travel in and out of a cave feature, which enclosed half the track and hid much of the structure, creating an interacting rocky landscape.
 However, due to its semi-temporary construction and prolonged lack of maintenance over the years, the cave feature was removed in late 2012 and the ride closed.